ddev/ddev/README.md

  make test
  make clean
  ```

+ Note that although this git repository contains submodules (in the containers/ directory) they are not used in a normal build, but rather by the nightly build.
+You can safely ignore the git submodules and the containers/ directory.

 ## Testing
 Normal test invocation is just `make test`.
 Run a single test with an invocation like `go test -v -run TestDevAddSites ./pkg/...`